 Where that model genuinely shines:

 If that's your situation, a unified-communications platform is the right category and you can probably stop reading.
-The friction starts when your actual need is outbound SMS at volume and outbound dialing, and you're funding an entire phone system to get them.
+The friction starts when your actual need is outbound SMS at volume, and you're funding an entire phone system to get it.

 The mismatch: bundled SMS isn't built for campaigns